 When importing aquatic animals of a species referred to in Article 8.1.2., or aquatic animal products derived thereof, from a country, zone or compartment declared free from infection with B. dendrobatidis, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country.
+The international aquatic animal health certificate issued by the Competent Authority of the exporting country.
 The international aquatic animal health certificate should state that, on the basis of the procedures described in Articles 8.1.4. or 8.1.5. (as applicable) and 8.1.6., the place of production of the aquatic animals or aquatic animal products is a country, zone or compartment declared free from infection with B. dendrobatidis.